Key visa cancellation statistics

 More information about the

-Australian character requirements is available.
+Australian character requirements for visas is available.

 Character refusal or cancellation decisions will, as a consequence, lead to any un-decided visa applications or visas held also being refused or cancelled.
 Consequential cancellation or refusal figures are not reflected in the following (character related) charts.